milas-melt/Moroccan-Databases/README.md

 # Moroccan-Databases
-Moroccan Databases are scattered over the web.
+Moroccan Databases are scattered all over the web.
 This is a humble attempt to gather them in one repo. **Feel free to join** :)

 ## Website
 [Click here to access the website](https://moroccodata.netlify.app/).